-It’s not always easy to give children active exploration of a wildlife habitat as soon as their interest is peaked, but there are plenty of activities you can do at home.
-Wildlife cave play is just one of the many!
+It’s not always easy to give children active exploration of a wildlife habitat as soon as their interest is peaked, but there are plenty of ways to learn about caves at home.

 Borrow books related to caves and display them around the house.
 Some great picture books include: We’re going on a Bear Hunt by Michael Rosen, illustrated by Helen Oxenbury, The Very Cranky Bear by Nick Bland.
 Non fiction Books: Life in a Cave by Oliver Clare.

 Together, grab a few chairs and lots of sheets/blankets.
 Make the cave really, really dark!

 Re-enact ‘We’re Going on a Bear Hunt’